InvaHealth/InvaHealthDDdescriptors/README.md

 # **Method_reliability_Expert_Name_social**

-Complete name and contact details of the expert had deemed the reliability of the entry for the social variables above.
+Complete name and contact details of the expert who deemed the reliability of the entry for the social variables above.

 # **Type_Stakeholder**